AkshayReddydev18/AnalyticaStream/README.md

 # OLTP to OLAP Data Pipeline Project

 ## Overview

-This project designs and implements a star-schema OLAP (Online Analytical Processing) model to transform data from an OLTP (Online Transactional Processing) system.
-It includes an ETL (Extract, Transform, Load) pipeline that ingests, transforms, and loads OLTP data into OLAP tables, enabling efficient analytical reporting and insights.

-InsightFlow: An OLTP to OLAP ETL Data Pipeline

-Description: Developed an automated ETL pipeline in Python to extract transactional data from a MySQL OLTP database, transform it into dimensional models (fact and dimension tables), and load it into an OLAP data warehouse for analytics and reporting.
+ Developed an automated ETL pipeline in Python to extract transactional data from a MySQL OLTP database, transform it into dimensional models (fact and dimension tables), and load it into an OLAP data warehouse for analytics and reporting.

 ## Features